 3. Update, test and test again.

-Too many companies treat their business continuity plans as static documents collecting dust on the shelf.
+Too many companies treat their business continuity management plans as static documents collecting dust on the shelf.
 But as information becomes outdated, plans become obsolete, which is why it’s a good practice to revisit and refresh plans on an annual basis to reflect changes in suppliers, personnel, clients, technology, and operations.
 Ideally, a full-time business continuity team would be responsible for keeping the plan up to date at all times.

 And yet, it’s not enough to just update those plans.
 Scenario testing is a crucial component of BCM and a part of programs that is often overlooked.
 Stress testing a plan can help reveal unidentified gaps and contingencies.
 When companies asked their employees to work from home at the start of the pandemic, many found that workers did not have laptops or know how to connect to the company virtual private network (VPN).
 Addressing these potential points of failure in the testing phase can save valuable time and resources when it comes time to execute.
 And contrary to what some folks may think, testing doesn’t need to be a time-intensive process.
 Even a two-hour tabletop exercise with key decision-makers will better prepare your team to make the critical decisions necessary in the case of an emergency.